ml-explore/mlx-c/docs/src/overview.rst

 * Reference count may be increased via :func:`mlx_retain()`, in which case it should be matched at some point with a :func:`mlx_free()` to avoid any memory leak.
-Increa ing the reference count may be necessary when one stores a MLX C object into a custom C structure.
+Increasing the reference count may be necessary when storing a MLX C object into a custom C structure.

 In addition, MLX C objects come with a convenience :func:`mlx_tostring()`